Courses

 He hit.
 They went away across the pasture.
 I held to the fence and watched them going away.
 The Sound and the Fury

 Pittsburgh Pirate Day 1971 at Wingfield Pines Golf Club was a win within a loss.
 A car steered a handful of Little Leaguers away from the Big Leaguers, the Bucs (from buccaneers), who would single out 1971 in the lives of their fans by fielding the first all-minority lineup in the majors and winning the Fall Classic.
-Before meeting our idols, who played golf, swam, drank, smoked, ate, preened, discussed business and signed autographs, some of the mighty Rocks (yes, our team was named the Rocks) had been forced by our parents to visit with patients of Mayview State Hospital adjoining Wingfield Pines.
+Before meeting our idols, who played golf like swashbucklers, swam, drank, smoked, ate, preened, discussed business and signed autographs, some of the mighty Rocks (yes, our team was named the Rocks) had been forced by our parents to visit with patients of Mayview, a psychiatric hospital adjoining Wingfield Pines.
 May, a patient with a transistor radio, stood out for her love of baseball and powers of observation and mimicry.
 May’s broadcasting style was eccentric, a different eccentricity from Bob Prince, the Voice of the Pirates who was also present at Wingfield Pines on the balmy afternoon.
 Her July Classic, perplexing to most of the Rocks, was not conveyed with the subdued reverence of a golf announcer either.
 Upon hearing about Pirate Day, May led us there.

 May led us into shadows.